tanyalama/tanyalama.github.io/index.md

 keywords: conservation, genomics, wildlife, bats, lynx, ecology
 ---

-Dr. Lama completed her bachelors at the University of Connecticut, followed by a masters and doctorate at the University of Massachusetts Amherst.
+Dr. Lama completed her bachelors at the University of Connecticut, followed by a masters and doctorate in conservation biology at the University of Massachusetts Amherst Cooperative Fish & Wildlife Research Unit (USGS).
 Her research focuses on the evolutionary and conservation genomics of threatened and endangered species.
-Her work requires close collaboration with State and Federal agency partners and aims to bridge the gap between research, practice, and policy.
+In close collaboration with State and Federal agency partners, Dr. Lama uses a team-science approach which bridges the gap between research, practice, and policy.

 She is currently a National Science Foundation Postdoctoral Research Fellowship in Biology.
 Along with co-PIs Drs.
-Liliana Davalos (SUNY Stony Brook) and Emma Teeling (University College Dublin), Dr. Lama uses computational approaches to explore the genomic mechanisms underlying extreme longevity and healthy again in bats.
+Liliana Davalos (SUNY Stony Brook) and Emma Teeling (University College Dublin), Dr. Lama uses computational approaches to explore the genomic mechanisms underlying extreme longevity and healthy aging in bats.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>